 Schedule: 7-9pm daily

 All user-defined rules are shown on the Rules Listing screen under Home → Firewalla → Rules.
 Rules can be created as above, or when you use the control buttons on the device home screen, such as block/unblock all gaming sites, a rule will be automatically created and appear on the Rules list.

 Create a Rule

-To create a new rule, go to Home screen -> Rules button -> Add Rule.
+To create a new rule, go to the Home screen -> Rules button -> Add Rule.
 You'd need to specify the following:

 Action can be one of the following:

 However, Allow rules will not be able to overwrite family mode blocked sites and safe search feature.